Scope of the Grant

 - Opening General Session and Industry Recognition

-- Closing event
+- Closing event (in-person only)

-- Registration bag with handouts
+- Registration bag with handouts (in-person only)

-- Double-occupancy hotel accommodations for 4-nights
+- Single-occupancy hotel accommodations for 3-nights (in-person only)

 Recipients are responsible for the cost of their own transportation and meals outside of the included conference events.